devcontainers/spec/docs/specs/supporting-tools.md

 The paths are relative to the root of the repository.
 They will be opened in order, with the first file activated.

-Note that currently Codespaces reads these properties from devcontainer.json, not image metadata.
+Note that currently codespaces reads these properties from `devcontainer.json`, not image metadata.

 #### Product specific limitations

-Some properties may apply differently to Codespaces.
+Some properties may apply differently to codespaces.

 | Property or variable | Type | Description |
 |----------|---------|----------------------|